PanosEconomou/notes/Defects/Twisting.md

 $$
 \Gamma^M(S) \coloneqq \{\psi \in \Gamma(\Sigma) \mid \sigma(\psi) = \psi\},
 $$
 where $\sigma$ is the real structure of the spinor representation that is extended.
-Speficically, let’s use a set of isothermal coordinates for the complexified tangent space to define the vielbein
+Specifically, let’s use a set of isothermal coordinates for the complexified tangent space to define the vielbein
 $$
 e = \left( \frac{\partial }{\partial \sigma} , \frac{\partial }{\partial \tau} \right)
 $$